jgressmann/supercan/Windows/README.firmware.md

 * Have the _Device Manager_ open while performing driver assignment.
 	* Enable the display of _Hidden Devices_ through the _Views_ menu.
 	* You can _undo_ a driver assignment performed through _Zadig_ by selecting the device, then pressing _Del_ on the keyboard, and then confirming that you want to _Uninstall driver software_.
 You may need to replug the device afterwards.

+## SuperDFU Firmware Update

+The bootloader can be updated starting for SuperDFU version 0.3.3.

+To update the bootloader follow the instructions for flashing the CAN application but use `superdfu.dfu` instead of `supercan.dfu`.

+_NOTE: You likely need to re-flash the CAN application once the bootloader has been updated._